Compiling and Installing Custom PHP Modules in ServBay

 3

-module.
-They’re typically installed under /opt/homebrew/
+These will typically install under /opt/homebrew/

-(Apple Silicon Macs) or /usr/local/
+for Apple Silicon Macs, or /usr/local/

 Tip